-Cefaclor is used in the treatment of bronchitis; urinary tract infection; bladder infection; upper respiratory tract infection; kidney infections (and more), and belongs to the drug class second generation cephalosporins.
+Cefaclor is used in the treatment of bronchitis; urinary tract infection; upper respiratory tract infection; bladder infection; tonsillitis/pharyngitis (and more), and belongs to the drug class second generation cephalosporins.
 There is no proven risk in humans during pregnancy.
 Cefaclor 250 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - West-ward 985

 - Prescription only

 - Second generation cephalosporins

 - B - No proven risk in humans

 - CSA Schedule: